Halabiye: Description

-The citadel occupies an east–west orientated, elongated area of 45 by 20 m on the top of a rocky hill.
-The citadel consists of two different parts: a polygonal curtain wall with flanking towers in the east and a massive rectangular building in the east.
-The second structure is similar to the praetorium lower on the slope of the hill.
-In both parts, Roman, Byzantine and Arabic masonry has been identified.
+The citadel occupies an elongated area of 45 by 20 m on top of a rocky hill, oriented east–west.
+It is divided into two distinct parts: a polygonal curtain wall with flanking towers in the western section and a massive rectangular building in the eastern section.
+The rectangular building resembles the praetorium located lower on the hill's slope.
+Both sections of the citadel showcase a mix of Roman, Byzantine, and Arabic masonry, highlighting the diverse historical influences on its construction.

 The site is divided in quarters by a colonnaded north–south street connecting the gates in the north and south walls and by a second street running east–west.
 Northwest of where the streets cross was the forum; northeast of this crossing was a public bath complex.
 Two churches have been located: a large church located in the northwest quarter of the town built during Byzantine Emperor Justinian I's reign and a smaller one located in the southwest quarter that was built slightly earlier.

 In the area north of Halabiye, along the Euphrates, is a cemetery with numerous tower tombs and rock-cut tombs.
 These structures date to the late Roman period and show clear cultural influences from Palmyra.
 Another necropolis was located south of the city.

 In the absence of a nearby community that could quarry Halabiye for building materials after it was deserted, the site has primarily suffered from earthquakes and its fortifications have survived largely intact.
 The proposed construction of the Halabiye Dam on the Euphrates south of Halabiye will lead to the partial flooding of the site by the dam's reservoir.
 The Syrian government works together with the United Nations Development Programme (UNDP) and UNESCO to reduce the impact of these construction works on the site.